 Make sure your financial plan can handle these uncertain times.

 Coronavirus Small Business Relief Programs

-The Employee Retention Tax Credit (ERTC) is a provision included in the CARES Act that incentivizes employers to keep employees on payroll during the economic downturn.
+The Employee Retention Tax Credit (ERTC) is a provision in the CARES Act that incentivizes employers to keep employees on payroll during the economic downturn.
 It is a credit that employers can receive for up to 50% of qualified wages paid to employees, including qualified health plan costs… read more

 Additional Small Business Relief Programs